 People don’t plan to be injured and out of work.
 In fact, most work injuries come unexpectedly and without warning.
-Most think work injuries are something visible like broken bones, sprained ankles and wrists, or even loss of body parts.
-In reality some work injuries are cumulative in nature and happen over the course of days, months, or years.
-Injuries like hearing loss, heat exhaustion, or back pain can result in work comp claims.
-Whatever the situation, when you or a loved one is injured, there are many questions that you need answered.
+Most think work injuries are something visible like broken bones, sprained ankles, and wrists, or even loss of body parts.
+In reality, some work injuries are cumulative in nature and happen over the course of days, months, or years.
+Injuries like hearing loss, heat exhaustion, or back pain can result in work comp claims in Iowa.
+Whatever the situation, when you or a loved one is injured, there are many questions that you need to be answered.
 You cannot rely on the insurance company to look out for your best interests.

 1. Notify Your Employer